 8 Ethical Discussion

 The Association for Computing Machinery’s (ACM) code of ethics contains 24 imperatives by which all professionals should adhere [13].
-Among them, “Avoid harm to others” and “Respect the privacy of others” are arguably the most relevant to our work here.
+Among them, “Avoid harm to others” and “Respect the privacy of others” are arguably the most relevant to trust in cryptocurrency transactions.

-First and foremost, our risk scoring methodology has the potential to do harm to law-abiding cryptocurrency users.
+Our risk scoring methodology has the potential to do harm to law-abiding cryptocurrency users.
 No machine learning model is 100% accurate.
-As a result, our machine learning models are capable of overstating a user’s frequency of transactions with addresses associated with a hack or theft of a cryptocurrency exchange.
-This would make other users less likely to engage in transactions with such a user, despite the user’s non-malicious intentions.
+As a result, our machine learning models are capable of overstating a user’s frequency of transactions with entities associated with a hack or theft of a cryptocurrency exchange.
+This would make other users less likely to engage in transactions with such a user, despite the user’s non-malicious intentions and perfectly legal transactions.
 Consequently, undue harm would be caused to that user by restricting their ability to do business in the marketplace.

-Secondly, our approach arguably restricts the privacy of cryptocurrency users.
+Additionally, our approach arguably restricts the privacy of cryptocurrency users.
 By developing and publicizing a risk score for each cryptocurrency user, we are revealing information about their possible inclination to engage in unlawful activities.
 While the identity of each user is not explicitly disclosed, a single number that represents one’s risk score, on the surface, says much about the kind of individuals and entities – whether good, bad or neutral – with which a user makes transactions.
 This privacy concern becomes especially salient if a user would prefer not to share the address ID’s they have transacted with in the past.
 After all, it is the right of an individual to conceal most types of personal information from the general public.

-The publicization of a risk score such as the one we propose in this paper generates additional questions that may have not come to light previously.
-For starters, would a cryptocurrency user have the option to “opt out” of their risk score being viewable by all other users?
+The publication of a risk score, such as the one we present, generates additional questions that may have not come to light previously.
+For example, would a cryptocurrency user have the option to “opt out” of their risk score being viewable by all other users?
 If so, how many users could realistically be expected to remove their user ID from the risk scoring list?
 If the vast majority of users opt out, that severely reduces the usefulness of the risk scoring concept.
-If users are not given opt-out ability, that raises the concern of the aforementioned privacy restriction.
+If users are not given opt-out opportunity, that raises the concern of the aforementioned privacy restriction.
 Moreover, who or what would be in charge of storing and managing our risk score database?
 If an independent third-party is responsible, would that undermine the de-centralized nature of the cryptocurrency marketplace?
-These are just some of the many questions that would need to be carefully answered before our risk scoring methodology could be implemented in the marketplace.
+These are just some of the many questions that would need to be carefully answered before our risk scoring methodology could be ethically and practically implemented in the marketplace.

 9 Conclusions